tate11/dev-scripts/README.md

                             postgres server databases.
 3.- when doing a pull (option -p) it clones the full repo i.e. does not issue --depth 1 to git
-      --cleanup             Delete all files clients, sources, and databases in this server.
-It ask about each thing.
       --no-dbfilter         Eliminates dbfilter: The client can see any database.
                             Without this, the client can only see databases starting with clientname_